OUR VISION: Healthy, climate-resilient communities working together to enhance, restore and protect biodiversity and build a better, greener world.

-Let’s Plant, Measure and Mulch
+Let’s Plant, Measure and Mulch!

-Let’s Plant, Measure and Mulch provides a unique opportunity for students beginning with grade 7 to broaden their understanding of scientific research.
-They are also encouraged to participate and relate their experience to the fields of geography, mathematics, science and technology, environmental or world issues and biology.
+The “Let’s Plant, Measure and Mulch” program provided a unique opportunity for students from Grade 7 to Grade 12 to broaden their understanding of scientific research through hands-on field work including planting native trees in restoration areas, maintaining existing planting sites, and recording and reporting data on tree health and growth using scientific techniques and calculations.
+Students were also encouraged to relate their experience at the arboretum to the fields of geography, mathematics, science and technology, environmental science, world issues and biology.

 Related Publications: